eltaline/wza/README.md

 ToDo
 ========

-- Recalculate and record the checksum without unpacking and packaging
+- Recalculate and record the checksum without unpacking and packing
 - Make CRC check for the contents of one archive

 Parameters